spaceconcordia/vagrant/README.md

 1. Run `cd /vagrant/space-concordia` and start hacking!

-1. When you are finished, run `logout` or Ctrl-D. If you think you will resmume work soon, run `vagrant suspend`.
+1. When you are finished, run `logout` or Ctrl-D. If you think you will resume work soon, run `vagrant suspend`.
 Otherwise, run `vagrant halt` to shut down the VM.